Ludenous1/TK7_SK_CH/README.md

    * Added a general comment about the runtime for the Simplifier on the Readme.

 * Sep-13-22:
-   * Changed compatibility table on the ReadMe into something more accurate (2.9 changed to 2.93).
+   * Changed compatibility table on the ReadMe into something more accurate.